linode/apl-docs/docs/for-ops/how-to/clone-apl.md

 ---
 slug: clone-apl
-title: Clone APL Instance
+title: Clone Platform Instance
-sidebar_label: Clone APL
+sidebar_label: Clone the Platform
 ---

-It may happen that you need to move APL to another Kubernetes cluster.
-Because APL is a GitOps driven platfrom, you can export the existing setup that can then be used to install a new APL instance.
+It may happen that you need to move the platform configuration to another Kubernetes cluster.
+Because everyting is GitOps driven, you can export the existing setup that can then be used to install it on a new cluster.

 :::info
 This procedure does not cover cloning the persistent volumes from your old cluster.